Modern Ikebana Vanda Orchid Styling: 5 Flower Arrangement Ideas at Home

 Arrangement 1: With Allium

-Wide shot of a Vanda orchid arrangement on a wooden table in a minimalist home interior with a basket and plants.
+A wide shot of a modern ikebana Vanda orchid arrangement in a Japanese ceramic vessel on a wooden table, set in a minimalist interior with a basket and indoor plants.

 Arrangement 2: With Delphinium